giodueck/FC-tools/horizon/doc/asm.md

 The `value-list` may be up to `value` items long, and these are the values the array is initialized to.
 If the list is shorter than `value` specifies, the missing values are assumed to be zero and initialized as such.

+This directive may only appear before all instructions, as program data is placed before instruction data.

 ### Start
 The `.start` directive is used like so: